jamesalphanome/jamesalphanome/README.md

 - 👋 Hi, I’m James Titus
-- while not code and stupid:
+- while not code or stupid:
   - 👀 Do not disturb me

 <!---